Tips and tricks

 macOS: Library dependencies do not satisfy target MacOS

 Since delocate 0.11.0 there is added verification that the library binary dependencies match the target macOS version.
 This is to prevent the situation where a wheel platform tag is lower than the actual minimum macOS version required by the library.
 To resolve this error you need to build the library to the same macOS version as the target wheel (for example using MACOSX_DEPLOYMENT_TARGET environment variable).
-Alternatively, you could set MACOSX_DEPLOYMENT_TARGET in CIBW_ENVIRONMENT to correctly label the wheel as incompatible with older macOS versions.
+Alternatively, you could set MACOSX_DEPLOYMENT_TARGET in environment to correctly label the wheel as incompatible with older macOS versions.

 This error may happen when you install a library using a package manager like Homebrew, which compiles the library for the macOS version of the build machine.
 This is not suitable for wheels, as the library will only work on the same macOS version as the build machine.
 You should compile the library yourself, or use a precompiled binary that matches the target macOS version.